This gluten-free cupcakes recipe is moist and rich, with flecks of whole vanilla bean throughout the cupcake and whipped coconut cream topping.

 - Robin Hood gluten-free flour

-- So delicious coconut milk
+- So Delicious coconut milk

-- So delicious coco whip
+- So Delicious coco whip

-- Nutiva butter flavoured coconut oil
+- Nutiva butter flavored coconut oil

-- Bob’s red Mill baking soda
+- Bob’s Red Mill baking soda

-- Paper chef parchment baking cups
+- Paper Chef parchment baking cups (cupcake liners)

 Recipe substitutions or variations